Cheap Filler Prices and Cheap Injectables Prices in Melbourne – What are you really paying for?

 Who Should AVOID Cheap Injectables procedures

-Avoid getting injectables treatments if you have any type of bleeding related disorders, acute acne breakouts or pimples, active skin infections or inflammation, skin rashes, cysts and/or a history of severe allergic reactions.
+Avoid getting injectables treatments if you have any type of bleeding-related disorders, acute acne breakouts or pimples, active skin infections or inflammation, skin rashes, cysts and/or a history of severe allergic reactions.

 Make sure your injection treatment is carried out by a qualified and experienced Injector with medical qualifications (a Registered Nurse or a Physician or Surgeon).
 Quality Injectors will likely have made cosmetic injections their clinical focus area for at least 10 to even 20 years, not just the last 1 to 5 years.

 Finally, be sure to discuss not just the price and units being provided, but all of the possible side effects and injecting risks.
 Ask how your Clinician would handle any risks should an unwanted reaction occur.
-Also, be completely honest about your medical history, so that best type of injectable therapy can be chosen for your facial rejuvenation treatment.
+Also, be completely honest about your medical history, so that the best type of injectable therapy can be chosen for your facial rejuvenation treatment.

 - Carruthers, J. D., Glogau, R. G., & Blitzer, A. (2008).
 Advances in Facial Rejuvenation: Injectables solution Type A, a temporary-filler-solution Dermal Fillers, and Combination Therapies–-Consensus Recommendations.
 Plastic and reconstructive surgery, 121(5), 5S-30S.